BlueBrain/bbp-atlas-pipeline/readme.md

 #### Integration
 In case a user wants to request the integration of the customized version of a dataset:
-1. Open a Merge Request (MR) in this repository including the `user-config-file` and any additional input metadata required.
+1. Open a Merge Request (MR) in this repository including the updated `user-config-file` and any additional input [metadata](#metadata) required.
 2. The MR is then reviewed and, if approved, a new Atlas pipeline dev image is produced accordingly.
 3. The new pipeline is run and the new datasets are registered in Nexus staging for wider tests.
 4. When the new version of the datasets is validated, a new tag of the Atlas pipeline is cut and the corresponding image is used to register the datasets in Nexus prod.

+##### Metadata
+Some pipeline steps require metadata as input, which are fetched from Nexus.
+Currently, the files available in the [`metadata`](https://bbpgitlab.epfl.ch/dke/apps/blue_brain_atlas_pipeline/-/tree/develop/metadata) directory are automatically synchronized with their Nexus versions.
+If you want to update/add one metadata file, make sure to update/add also the corresponding documentation file in the [`metadata/docs`](https://bbpgitlab.epfl.ch/dke/apps/blue_brain_atlas_pipeline/-/tree/develop/metadata/docs) directory, keeping the current naming convention (`probability_map_*{.csv,.txt}`).

 ### Useful Snakemake options